|

 Dear God -- Remember me

-Over two thousand years ago Horace -- great Roman poet wrote to a good friend
+Over two thousand years ago Horace -- great Roman poet wrote to a good

 "This was in my prayers;